 WCCD Board is comprised of seven (7) Supervisors (voting members) and four (4) Associate Members (non-voting members).
 We meet monthly, every 3rd Wednesday in Holden’s USDA Service Center conference room.
-These meetings are open to the public.
+Meetings are open to the public.

 Associate Member, Edward Himlan, Director of MA Watershed Coalition: The mission of the Massachusetts Watershed Coalition is to protect and restore streams, lakes, and water supplies.
 MWC Executive Director Ed Himlan has thirty five years’ experience in watershed management and education.
 Ed has expertise in water protection planning; public policy; grassroots groups; local assistance; and public presentations.
 He has served on many state and federal advisory groups, as well as the boards of local conservation organizations.